Defense to question investigator in case against Navy SEAL

 Trump had Gallagher moved from the brig to better confinement conditions at a Navy hospital and is reportedly considering a pardon for the decorated sailor.
 A judge later released Gallagher from custody before the trial started.

-Brian Melley reported from Los Angeles.
+Melley reported from Los Angeles.

+This version corrects that Scott previously told a prosecutor, not investigators, that there was nothing he could do to save the boy’s life.